CodeFarmer/myom/README.md

 LightTable - open `core.clj` and press `Ctrl+Shift+Enter` to evaluate the file.

-Mouse-click on the image to zoom in on the cursor.
-Hold 's' to save a copy of the current view.
+- Mouse-click on the image to zoom in on the cursor
+- Type 's' to save a copy of the current view
+- Type '+' to double the current maximum number of iterations
+- Type '-' to halve the current maximum number of iterations

 ## Notes